archondigital/archondigital.github.io/_posts/2010-04-01-blog-engage-why-cant-we-simply-agree-to-disagree.md

 ---
+published: true
-title: "Blog Engage: Why Can't We Simply Agree to Disagree?"
+post_title: "Blog Engage: Why Can't We Simply Agree to Disagree?"
 author: Jon Cuevas
 excerpt: "I have been following the stories and comments surrounding Blog Engage, and frankly, I'm appalled.
 Why can't we simply agree to disagree?
 Here's a quick review:"
 layout: post